ignite/cli/docs/docs/07-cli.md

 ignite scaffold chain foo --address-prefix bar

-By default when compiling a blockchain's source code Ignite creates a cache to speed up the build process.
+By default, when compiling a blockchain's source code Ignite creates a cache to speed up the build process.
 To clear the cache when building a blockchain use the "--clear-cache" flag.
 It is very unlikely you will ever need to use this flag.

 The blockchain is using the Cosmos SDK modular blockchain framework.
-Learn more about Cosmos SDK on https://docs.cosmos.network
+Learn more about Cosmos SDK on <https://docs.cosmos.network>

 ```
 ignite scaffold chain [name] [flags]